 If a court has to decide on who will be the litigation friend for an injured child then they could ask a parent (or guardian), a solicitor, a court protection deputy, a family friend or member of the family, a professional advocate or someone who has the enduring power of attorney for the child.

-What Is A Litigation Friend And Who Can Apply To Be One?
+What Is A Litigation Friend In A Child Accident Claim And Who Can Apply To Be One?

 A legal friend is a legal term used to define somebody who represents another, legally, because they would be unable to make decisions in court for themselves.
 These usually are children or adults who don’t have the mental capacity themselves to make a claim or deal with any court proceedings.